Partially Identified Ambiguity: Omitted Proofs

 Recall from Lemma \ref{Appendix_lemma_AP} in the proof of sufficiency in Theorem \ref{thm_main_iff} that every set $\mathcal{P}$ in the support of an Aumann-plausible information structure admits the decomposition $\mathcal{P} = \sum_\phi \tau(\phi) \mathcal{P}_\phi$ for some $\tau \in \Delta(\Phi)$ when the underlying prior set $\mathcal{P}_0 = \sum_\phi \tau_0(\phi) \mathcal{P}_\phi$ is maximally partially identified.
 This implies $\{ \mu \in \Delta(\K_\Phi) : \E_\mu[\mathcal{P}] = \mathcal{P}_0 \} = \{ \mu \in \Delta(\K(\Delta \Theta)) : \E_\mu[\mathcal{P}] = \mathcal{P}_0 \}$, and we can write

-Because we know from Theorem \ref{thm_main_iff} that Aumann-plausible information structures are equivalent to consistent experiments when the prior set is maximally partially identified, the expression on the right corresponds to Sender's problem, as desired. $\blacksquare$
+Because Theorem \ref{thm_main_iff} implies Aumann-plausible information structures are equivalent to consistent experiments when the prior set is maximally partially identified, the expression on the right corresponds to Sender's problem, as desired. $\blacksquare$